sophiajt/jntrnr.github.io/_posts/2016-08-03-helping-out-with-rust-errors.md

 author: Jonathan Turner
 ---

 I recently did some work with Niko Matsakis on a new compiler error format.
+You can try them out by setting `RUST_NEW_ERROR_FORMAT=true`.
 While I put together a blog post talking about the design for the main blog, I also wanted to open it up for people to come help us move to the new errors.
 I've split up this post based on background for testers, doc writers, first-time compiler hackers, and experienced compiler hackers.